-On show at the Queen Victoria Art Gallery, Royal Park from 2 November 2020.
+On show at the Queen Victoria Art Gallery, Royal Park from 5 December 2020 to 18 July 2021.

 One of Australia's leading photographic media artists Anne Zahalka turns her lens to QVMAG's historic dioramas in the next stage of her ongoing series, Wild Life.